 top of page

-10 Fun Activities for Teaching Coin Recognition and Value
+10 Fabulous Activities for Teaching Coin Recognition and Value

 Teaching children about money is an important life skill.
 Recognising and understanding the value of coins are essential concepts that children will use throughout their lives.
 While it may seem like a simple topic, teaching money to children can be a challenging task.
 However, with the right approach and some fun learning activities, they can quickly begin to recognise coins and their value!
 Here are ten engaging money activities to get you started: